-Based on those assumptions, the DPSD's fiduciary net position was projected to be available to make all projected future benefit payments to current participants.
-Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+Based on the above assumptions and methods, DPS Division's fiduciary net position was projected to be available to make all projected future benefit payments of current members.
+Therefore, the long-term expected rate of return of 7.25 percent on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
 The discount determination does not use the municipal bond rate, and therefore, the discount rate is 7.25 percent.
 There was no change in the discount rate from the prior measurement date.